 Short Bio of Dr. T.

-Dr. Ramesh Teegavarapu (Dr. T.) is currently an associate professor in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.
+Dr. Ramesh Teegavarapu (Dr. T.) is currently a professor and graduate program chair in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.
+He is also the Graduate Program Chair in the Department.
 He has over 15 years of experience in hydrological modeling and water resources systems area.
 Prior to his tenure at FAU, he has worked as Assistant Director of Kentucky Water Resources Research Institute (KWRRI) and Assistant Professor (visiting and adjunct) at University of Kentucky, and also as Research Engineer at University of California, Davis.
 Dr. Teegavarapu is a recipient of several national and international awards/recognitions and the major ones include: 2016 Fulbright Scholar Award (by United States Department of State Bureau of Educational and Cultural Affairs), member of Open Panel of Commission for Hydrology Experts (OPACHE) of World Meteorological Organization (WMO), Scholar of the Year (2017) at FAU, ASCE-EWRI Task Committee Excellence Award, Outstanding Service as a Technical Program Co-Chair, EWRI, ASCE, two Excellence and Innovation in teaching Awards (2009, 2018) at FAU, one of eight finalists selected to Distinguished Teacher of the Year award at FAU, Frontiers in Assessment Methods for the Environment Grant, AEESP and special award to speak at a Workshop on International Framework on Water Dynamics at Kyoto University, Japan and invited researcher under Brain Korea 21 (BK21) Program, Natural Sciences and Engineering Research Council (NSERC) fellow, Canada, and British Hydrological Society Fellowship.
 He has been invited to give invited and keynote lectures in Chengdu, China and Prague recently and several other conference venues in the past 10 years.
 Dr. T. has presented talks in Australia, Singapore, Sri Lanka, Japan, Switzerland, Belgium, France, United Kingdom, China, Canada, Czech Republic, South Korea, Italy, India and the Netherlands.
 He has served as grant proposal reviewer for USGS (104G grants) NIWR, USA and Natural Environment Research Council (NERC), United Kingdom, Canada Foundation for Innovation, NASA EPSCoR, NSERC Discovery Grant, Canada and currently serves as a member of international leadership team on climate change with IAHR.
 He has served as independent and expert reviewer for several projects and agencies and served on NSF-GRF panels for the past three years.
 He is currently a member of Climate Change Working (CWG) Group, International Association of Hydro-environmental Research (IAHR).
 Dr. Teegavarapu has recently completed a visiting research professor appointment at Kobe University, Japan for two months (Nov 25 2015- Jan 25,2016).
 Dr. T. recently has recently spent one and half month in Italy on two visiting professor appointments (Politecnico Di Torino and Universita Degli Studi Di Brescia).
 He has taught a graduate course (didattica di eccellenza) on Spatial Analysis for Water Resource Modeling and Management at Politecnico Di Torino.
 Dr. T has recently completed his Fulbright Scholar assignment at Indian Institute of Science, Bangalore, India, from December 14- January 14, 2017 and also three months in Summer of 2017.

 Dr. T’s current research interests focus on climate variability and change, precipitation processes, water and environmental systems modeling extreme precipitation events, spatial interpolation and geo-statistical methods, radar meteorology, rain-radar (NEXRAD) relationships.
 He is the author several software including RAIN (Rainfall Analysis and INterpolation) software for interpolation and estimation of missing precipitation data and co-author of a Bias Analysis Tool (BAT) software for assessment of radar-based precipitation data.
 He currently serves as vice-chair for the “Radar (NEXRAD/NWS WSR88-D) Rainfall Datasets” and the “Uncertainty Analysis Approaches in Hydrologic Modeling” task committees with Surface Water Hydrology Technical Committee (SWHTC), ASCE and member of AGU Hydrology Group.
 He is also member of International Leadership Team on Climate Change of International Association of Hydro-Environmental Research and served as a general co-chair of Weather Radar and Hydrology (WRaH) International conference held in April, 2014.
 He is currently vice-chair of Surface Water Hydrology Technical Committee of ASCE.
 He is also a member of three sections: (1) Water Resources Assessment; (2) Hydrology and Data Operations and Management and (3) Hydrological Forecasting and Prediction of OPACHE [Open Panel of Commission of Hydrology Experts] of WMO (World Meteorological Organization).